 Click on a day to expand

-Drive to Blenheim this morning and visit a chocolate confectionary, followed by craft beer tasting.
-Continue to Havelock and board the renowned Greenshell Mussel catamaran cruise.
+Drive to Havelock today and board the renowned Greenshell Mussel catamaran cruise.
 Explore Pelorus and Kenepuru Sounds while indulging in freshly steamed mussels paired with a glass of local Sauvignon Blanc wine – the ultimate wine/food match.
 Learn about local history, visit a mussel farm and take in the relaxing scenery.
 Return to Havelock Wharf, re-join your coach and drive on via Pelorus Bridge and the Rai Valley to reach Nelson for your second 2-night stay.

-Return to Blenheim this morning to re-join your DC-3 and her crew.
-Take off and fly over the scenic Marlborough Sounds and out across Cook Strait.
+Return to Nelson Airport this morning to re-join your DC-3 and her crew.
+Take off and fly out across Golden Bay and the Taranaki Bight.
 The North Island coastline will be in sight to the east as you track towards Taranaki then follow the spectacular coastline north, passing Awakino, Kawhia and Raglan.
 Land at Ardmore and disembark for final farewells.
 Thanks for joining us on this DC-3 NZ Air Tour adventure!

 Breakfast & Lunch included

 1. Covid-19: Tour hotel selection: Pacific Trailways selects quality 4-star (or 4-star plus) tour hotels that have not been included in the NZ Government’s returning traveller border quarantine / self-isolation programme.
 If a hotel selected for this tour is subsequently assigned to the border quarantine / self-isolation programme, the tour will be relocated to another equivalent hotel property that has not been part of the Government’s border quarantine / self-isolation programme.
 Pacific Trailways reserves the right to move the tour to another hotel property (or properties) in these circumstances.